Atlantic City (1980 film): Production

 Burt Lancaster on the set of Atlantic City.
 Director Louis Malle on the left.

 Atlantic City was filmed on location in and around Atlantic City and South Jersey, Philadelphia, and New York City.
-Although filmed in the United States, the film was a co-production between companies based in France and Canada.
+Although filmed in the United States, the film was primarily a co-production between France and Canada.
+The film's production was initiated by International Cinema Corporation (I.C.C) and lead between Selta Films and Cine-Neighbor.
+The film's production had significant financial backing and involvement from Paramount Pictures through their Canadian based division Famous Players Ltd alongside the Canadian Film Development Corporation who also provided tax-shelter backing.

 Development and writing

 The production companies allotted Louis Malle the money to make a film with the stipulation that it be made before the year 1979 ended.
-Malle had a difficult time finding the right script to direct and with time running out his then girlfriend Susan Sarandon suggested using a story written by her friend John Guare, a playwright most notable for his plays House of Blue Leaves and Six Degrees of Separation.
+Malle had a difficult time finding the right script to direct and with time running out his then girlfriend Susan Sarandon suggested using a story written by her friend John Guare, a playwright most notable for his plays House of Blue Leaves and Marco Polo Sings a Solo.
 Guare suggested that the story take place in Atlantic City, which was still for the most part suffering from the urban deterioration that prompted the legalization of gambling as a solution to save the city.
 The three met over dinner in early 1979 to work out quirks in the script and began shooting within a few months.